-1. A large follower who counts for two points when determining which player scores points for a feature.
+- A large follower who counts for two points when determining which player scores points for a feature.
 He comes very handy when contesting cities, roads or pastures with other players.
 When the feature is completed, he scores the same points as a normal meeple, not double, though.
 So, he’s just about contesting for features (maybe usee him for that big city you plan to build).

-2. Special Inns tiles.
+- Special Inns tiles.
 These are road tile with an inn pictured by a lake.
 Inns double the points of a completed road.
 If the road, however, is not completed, player gets no points for that road at the end of the game.
 It’s an element that makes road building a bit more attractive and adds more strategy to it.

-3. Special Cathedral tiles are part of city tiles.
+- Special Cathedral tiles are part of city tiles.
 A cathedral adds one point to each of the city tiles.
 Like an inn, a city with a cathedral will score no points at the end of the game if it’s not completed.
 Again, another layer of strategy added to the game.

 Traders & Builders

 Just a year later, second expansion was released, again with three new elements making an appearance:

 - A Pig follower.
 Pig can be placed alongside one of your farmers and increases number of points you get from each city on that pasture by one.
 You must have the most followers on that pasture for that to come into effect, of course.
 The Pig, however, does not count towards this.

 Then, each time you add to that feature (extend that road or that city), you get a free tile (maximum one per turn).
 When the feature is completed, the builder is returned to you, ready to be used again.
 As the pig, the builder does not count towards the number of followers in a feature.